 - It is a pass or fail and once completed they are a cosmetic surgeon.

 Plastic Surgeon vs Cosmetic Surgeon

-Ok, now that we’re clear on this, let’s talk about the next hurdle your surgeon needs to jump, board certification.
+Ok, now that we’re clear on a few things, let’s talk about the next hurdle your surgeon needs to jump – board certification.

 What is Board Certification?

-The American Board of Cosmetic Surgery (ABCS) isn’t even recognized by the ABMS (although they inarguably have a prettier website).
-Important to know.
+The American Board of Cosmetic Surgery (ABCS) isn’t even recognized by the ABMS which stands the reason that the U.S. is not regulating the ABCS, right? (although they inarguably have a prettier website).

 How Plastic Surgeons Become Board Certified

 To become board certified with the American Board of Plastic Surgery, a surgeon must have graduated from an accredited medical school and have completed at least 5 years of additional training as a resident plastic surgeon in a program accredited by the Accreditation Council for Medical Education or the Royal College of Physicians and Surgeons of Canada.

 Then, if the surgeon has met the above qualifications, they must pass comprehensive written and oral exams.
 Check if you’re plastic surgeon is certified with the American Board of Plastic Surgery.